 - Wait for someone else to respond to it

 - Keep it for reference

 - Delete it

-First, make labels called “01.
-Follow-up” and “02.
-Hold.”2 If you want, you can also color-code your labels to make things even easier.3 After you have those labels, quickly scan through your inbox and label everything accordingly:
+After you have those labels, scan through your inbox and label everything accordingly:

-- Label emails you need to respond to “Follow-up.”
-Keep in mind, these emails shouldn’t be to-do items should never be in your inbox.
-If you have to-do items mixed in with emails you need to actually respond to, you’ll have to rescan each Follow-up item “is this an email that I need to follow-up with or a to-do item.
+- Label emails you need to respond to as “Follow-up.”
+Keep in mind that to-do items should never be in your inbox.
+If you have to-do items mixed in with emails you need to actually respond to, you’ll have to rescan each Follow-up item and think “is this an email that I need to respond to or a to-do item.
 Again, we’re trying to make this as intuitive and automatic as possible.

 - Label emails you’re waiting on a response from “Hold.”
-This could be an email you’ve sent to someone and are waiting on them to get back to you, or it could be an email that someone has sent to a lot of people, and you’re waiting on a response from one of those people before you can respond.
+This could be an email you sent to someone and are waiting on them to get back to you, or it could be an email that someone sent to a bunch of people and you’re waiting on a response from one of those people before you can respond.

 - Where did all my email go?

-Fear not, your email is all there.
-It’s just organized into labels, which are similar to folders.
-On the left hand side you can click on Follow-up or Hold to see all of the emails that are under those labels, like so:
+Fear not, everything is in working order.
+It’s just organized into labels, which are Gmail’s version of folders.
+On the left hand side you can click on Follow-Up or Hold to see all of the emails that are organized there.

-See?
-It’s all there.
-And the rest of your email is safely tucked away (Archived) in the All Mail label.
+The rest of your emails are safely archived in the All Mail label.